idfy-io/docs/api-endpoints/sign/events-redirect-settings-and-files/redirect-settings-and-webmessages.md

 },
 ```

+###### Hint: If you are using nested iframes you have to include all domains, separate them with space.
+The receiver of webmessages has to be the last domain in your list.

 **Step 2 - Sign or cancel \(hopefully no error\)**

 Let the signer do what they want to do